dm-hansen/work-examples/Academics/README.md

 style and technique; style and commenting are consistent between code I show students and solutions I craft for myself and for others in my consulting.
-These programs have been written over many years and no effort has been made to keep up with changes to the implementation language (e.g., Java)
+These programs have been written over many years and no effort has been made to keep up with changes to the implementation language (e.g., Java, Python)